braniik/braniik/README.md

 ### 🔧 What I'm up to

 - 🔐 Playing around with something in Kotlin.
-- 🚀 Astrojumps is out!
-We'll be adding a couple polishments and a Windows installer as well as an AUR package.
 - 📁 tfm on AUR soon? 🤔